Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 # Firearms

-Firearms are uncommon and challenging to use in Antares, often considered impractical and requiring specific prerequisites.
+Firearms are uncommon and challenging to use in Antares, often considered impractical and requiring specific prerequisites and maintenance.
 Other weapons like bows, crossbows, or arcane staves are easier to use and cheaper, while cold steel weapons are much stronger.

 **Gun weapons**, shortened as **guns** and often referred to as **firearms**, are unique mid-range to long-range weapons that use a special explosive charge known as '**cordite**' to propel projectiles over long distances.
 These weapons were brought over by the Londoners and are used exclusively by their people.